Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 - `CRA-A13-8-support-period` (Article 13(8))

 Why it matters:
-- it links **design → code → tests → evidence**,
+- it links **design ? code ? tests ? evidence**,
-- it makes it trivial to generate an “evidence index” for Annex VII technical documentation.[3]
+- it makes it trivial to generate an "evidence index" for Annex VII technical documentation.[3]

 ```mermaid
 flowchart TD